 Is It Dangerous to Drink Alcohol While Taking Suboxone?

-No amount of alcohol is considered entirely “safe,” according to the Centers for Disease Control and Prevention (CDC).
+No amount of alcohol is considered entirely “safe,” according to the Centers for Disease Control and Prevention.
 This is especially true for those taking prescription medications with sedative effects like Suboxone.

 Prescription guidelines from the U.S. Food and Drug Administration state that people can experience serious side effects when combining alcohol and Suboxone.
 Doctors are encouraged to tell patients not to mix these medications without talking to their doctors first.

 Buprenorphine and alcohol are both CNS depressants.
-There is a risk, when combined, of enhancing each other’s sedative effects.
+When combined, there is a risk of enhancing each other’s sedative effects.